demichelislab/SPICE-pipeline/README.md

 install.packages('librarian')
 ```

-In order to run the analysis just run the script `bash fame_analysis.R`.
+In order to run the analysis just run the script `fame_analysis.R`.
 When
 launched the script will automatically install the packages that are needed and
 then the analysis will start.